Sheffield, Yorkshire & Humber

 Wedding

-£400 – £1,000
+£400 – £1000

-Where to Get Gigs by Area
+Where to Get Gigs in Sheffield

 Kelham Island & Neepsend

 Sheffield's creative quarter, built in the old industrial heartland.
-Yellow Arch Studios is a legendary rehearsal and recording complex that also hosts live events — Arctic Monkeys recorded their debut here.
+Yellow Arch Studios is a legendary rehearsal and recording complex that also hosts live events (Arctic Monkeys recorded their debut here.
 The surrounding area has warehouse venues, breweries, and independent bars programming live music.
 Kelham Island Tavern runs folk and acoustic nights.
-This is where Sheffield's creative energy is concentrated — if you make interesting music, start here.
+This is where Sheffield's creative energy is concentrated) if you make interesting music, start here.

 Division Street & City Centre

-The Leadmill on Division Street is Sheffield's most iconic venue — a 900-cap room that's been at the heart of the city's music scene since 1980.
+The Leadmill on Division Street is Sheffield's most iconic venue, a 900-cap room that's been at the heart of the city's music scene since 1980.
 Plug next door books rock, metal, and indie.
 The Broadfield on Abbeydale Road (technically just south) runs quality acoustic and folk nights.
 Division Street's bars also programme covers and function acts on weekends.
 If you play originals with any ambition, The Leadmill is the venue to aim for.

 Ecclesall Road